shabal1n/shabal1n/README.md

 - 👋 Hi, I’m Artur
-- 👀 I’m interested in algorithms and Back-end
+- 👀 I’m interested in algorithms and back-end
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently coding on Java